aevyrie/aevyrie.github.io/content/blog/2021-02-14-towards-a-better-cad.md

 Why is the mouse still our primary input method?
 Drawing is a powerful method of visual communication and understanding, often the first tool we grab when we need to communicate our ideas, yet the digital drafting table is nowhere in sight.

 The boring, unsatisfying, answer to these (and most) questions is likely cost and risk<sup>2</sup>.
 Granted, *parts* of these features exist in *some* systems, but the industry as a whole doesn't seem to be taking a critical look at *why* we use this software the way we use it.
 It looks a lot like the sheer momentum of historical cruft is carrying us down an inevitable and unchanging path of developing incremental improvements to proprietary applications wrapped around proprietary b-rep kernels.

 Even startups like OnShape<sup>3</sup> aren't taking a truly de novo approach.
-As much as I admire the work that has gone into building a new CAD offering, OnShape ultimately feels like someone took the status quo of CAD, shoved it in the cloud, and slapped some SaaS on it.
+As much as I admire the work that has gone into building a new CAD offering, OnShape ultimately feels like someone took the status quo of CAD, sprinkled modern niceties on it, and slapped some SaaS on it.

 What if we took a step back and rethought CAD?
 Maybe we could take these frustrations, the lessons of the past, and steal some ideas from the software engineers to make something truly *better*.